spack/spack/lib/spack/docs/workflows.rst

 Discussion: Running Binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modules, extension packages and filesystem views are all ways to assemble sets of Spack packages into a useful environment.
-They are all semantically similar, in that conflicting installed packages cannot simultaneously be loaded, activated or included in a view.
+Modules, extension packages, and file-system views are all ways to assemble sets of Spack packages into a useful environment.
+They are semantically similar, in that conflicting installed packages cannot simultaneously be loaded, activated, or included in a view.

-With all of these approaches, there is no guarantee that the environment created will be consistent.
-It is possible, for example, to simultaneously load application A that uses OpenMPI and application B that uses MPICH.
-Both applications will run just fine in this inconsistent environment because they rely on RPATHs, not the environment, to find their dependencies.
+With all these approaches, there is no guarantee that the environment created will be consistent.
+It is possible, for example, to simultaneously load application A, which uses OpenMPI, and application B, which uses MPICH.
+Both will run just fine in this inconsistent environment because they rely on RPATHs, not the environment, to find their dependencies.